zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 other military organization that is protected with a lot of security.
 Martin says, “That’s right.
 When I’m done, Fort Knox will have n othing on us.”

 “Fort Knox” (Knox) is an army base located in the s tate of Kentucky in the United States, where the United States government traditio nally has stored gold as part of the property of the U.S. government.
-Fort Knox i s considered one of the most secure places in the U.S., or at least, traditional ly was considered that way.
+Fort Knox is considered one of the most secure places in the U.S., or at least, traditional ly was considered that way.
 People use that place now as sort of a representati on of a very, very secure place.
 To say that my house is like Fort Knox means  that my house is as secure or as safe as Fort Knox because it is protected ver y well.

 That’s why Martin says when he’s done, Fort Knox wi ll have nothing on them.
 When you use the expression “to have nothing on” so meone, you mean that it will not be as good as what you have.
 So if you say , “He has nothing on me,” you mean he is not better than I am.
 I am better than h e is, or at least I’m as good as he is.
-I could say, for example, “Well, Brad Pitt i s handsome, but he has nothing on me when it comes to charm, when it comes to pers onality, when it comes to not having any hair.”
+I could say, for example, “Well, Brad Pitt is handsome, but he has nothing on me when it comes to charm, when it comes to pers onality, when it comes to not having any hair.”
 He has nothing on me.
 He’s no t better than me in those areas.

 Now let’s listen to the dialogue, this time at a normal speed.